 - If you have any questions our Museum Assistants will be pleased to help

 What about Test and Protect?

-To support NHS Scotland's Test and Protect service we are recording the name, contact number, date of visit and time of arrival of visitors.
-This data will be recorded when you book your tickets in advance online and will be kept for 21 days.
-It will be used to enable NHS Scotland and statutory partners to contact anyone who has visited the Art Gallery around the same time as someone who tests positive for coronavirus.
+To support NHS Scotland’s Test and Protect service we are recording the name, contact number and date of visit, either through our ticking system or via the QR code.
+This information will be kept for 21 days.
+It will be used to enable NHS Scotland and statutory partners to contact anyone who has visited Aberdeen Art Gallery around the same time as someone who tests positive for coronavirus.
 Contacting people who might have been exposed to the virus is an important step in stopping the spread.

 Do I need to wear a face covering?

-In line with Scottish Government guidance, face coverings must be worn in all parts of the building except the café.
+In line with Scottish Government guidance, face coverings must be worn in all parts of the building except when seated in the café.
 Children under 5 are not required to wear a face covering.

 Does the Art Gallery have VisitBritain's We're Good to Go status?

 Yes - our new 'We're Good to Go' accreditation reassures you that we adhere to government and public health guidance.